sorskoot/GameDevTVJam2023/Assets/_game/Docs/GameDesignDoc.md

 2. Apply last-minute polish if needed based on test feedback.
 3. Compile final build of the game and submit it for consideration in the game jam event.

+#### Day 8-10 - Polish
+1. Polish the game, make it look as appealing as possible
+2. Set up the Itch.io page.

 By adhering to this detailed daily plan, "Life at Pixel Farm" will be effectively developed within one week while focusing on its core mechanic of planting and growing crops in a unique hybrid 2D/3D VR experience.